 Monster Hunter Stories 1: How to Farm EXP Fast at High Rank

-FinalBoss·5/25/2026·9 min read
+FinalBoss·5/25/2026·7 min read

 Advertisement

-• Favor short animations and clean kills over risky setup-heavy battles.
+• Favor short animations and clean kills over risky, setup-heavy battles.

-• If your team needs too many healing turns, drop back to an easier loop until your levels catch up.
+• If your team needs too many healing turns, drop to an easier loop until your levels catch up.

 Advertisement

-How to run the floor 1-5 loop efficiently
+How to run the first-five-floors loop

-• Prioritize the floor 5 Barrel Felyne encounter, because that is the main payout.
+• Kill the floor 5 Barrel Felyne — that is the 50,000/75,000 EXP payout.

 FinalBoss // Gear